Third Ward, Houston: Health care

 The Quentin Mease Health Facility (formerly Quentin Mease Community Hospital), operated by Harris Health System (formerly Harris County Hospital District), is located in the Third Ward area.
 It was previously a long-term care hospital but as of 2021 is being transformed into an outpatient facility.

 The Martin Luther King Health Center, also of Harris Health System, first opened on April 28, 1972.
 Quentin Mease opened in 1983.
 At one point, the MLK health center was located on the first and third floors of Quentin Mease.
 MLK's standalone facility on Cullen Boulevard was scheduled to open in 2009 and free space at Quentin Mease.
-On May 14, 2010, MLK relocated to a site in southern Houston, on Swingle Road."Martin Luther King Jr. Health Center."
-Harris County Hospital District.
-Retrieved on September 30, 2010.
+On May 14, 2010, MLK relocated to a site in southern Houston, on Swingle Road.
 The designated public hospital is Ben Taub General Hospital in the Texas Medical Center.

 The southeast branch of the American Red Cross serves the Third Ward.

 In 2017 the University of Houston HEALTH Research Institute received a $2 million grant for an anti-obesity and anti-diabetes program to be established in the Third Ward.